 • Asset purchase.
 In an asset purchase, the seller remains the legal owner of the business entity, while you purchase all of the business’s assets, such as inventory, equipment, real estate, patents and customer lists.
 Any preexisting business contracts generally aren’t included in the sale.

 • Stock purchase.
-In a stock purchase, you acquire the stock of the business, as well as all of its assets, liabilities and contracts.
+In a stock purchase, you acquire the business itself, as well as all of its assets, liabilities and contracts.

 Each method has pros and cons, so you should discuss the type of transaction and its financial, legal and tax consequences with your attorney and accountant before signing.